tytydraco/yessleep/out/The_Light_Short_Story.md

 I brought my hands up to my face, and I couldn't stop them from shaking.
 They were reddened and burnt, but I couldn't feel any pain.

 I ran.
 I ran without stopping all the way back to my house.
 I didn't know where else to go, but I had to go somewhere where no one else would be.
-I knew my mom would be at work right now, and at least I would be able to figure out what to do.

-When I shoved the front door open to my house, I was shocked to find my mother sitting at the dining table.
-There were a few other people sitting at the table that I recognized from her work.

-"Oh hey honey what are you doing home so early?
-I thought you were working on your project?"

-I couldn't respond, and I fell back to the floor.
-All the adults at the table stood up, and a few of them stepped forward to check on me.

-Before they could reach me, the house filled with the bright, yellow light.